Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 Now every time /var/log/syslog is written to, s3://chaos-blog-test-bucket/watchdog/${HOSTNAME}/syslog will be updated.

-Yes, doing this for syslog is wasteful.
-It’s going to upload syslog a lot, one would even say constantly.
-Maybe this is a better method for a log that only updates a few times a day.
-Or maybe the pattern should be for *.gz and only ship rotated logs.
+Once this is done, tt’s going to upload syslog constantly, so this is a better method for a log that only updates a few times a day.
+Or perhaps the pattern should be for *.gz and you only ship rotated logs.

-Yes, watchdog is cool.
-Let’s use the python watchdog module with some standard boto to do what watchmedo was doing programmatically.
-This python code is pretty hacky / POC level, but it should get you started on your way to playing with using watchdog and boto to push interesting data into S3.
+Boto is the AWS SDK for Python, which developers can use to write programs or scripts that use Amazon services.
+We can use the python watchdog module with some standard Boto to do what watchmedo was doing programmatically.
+This code is pretty hacky / POC level, but it should get you started on your way to playing with using watchdog and boto to push interesting data into S3.

 • Watch a directory